Ocean beaches and headlands assessment

 No substantive new site-specific evidence was received during consultation on the draft management rules (summary of submissions: Ocean Beaches and Headlands Assessment 2018) that would alter the proposed zoning arrangements.

-- Current management rules (regulation)
+- Current marine park management rules regulation

 - Media release June 2018